-Figure 20: Open Spaces
+Figure 20: Open Spaces & Recreation

 3.83 Open spaces within the settlement area support education, the health, cognitive development and physical wellbeing of people of all ages.
 Well maintained open spaces allow opportunities for communities to come together through sports, recreation, gardening etc. This fosters engagement and community responsibility with long term benefits for the well-being and health of the local area.
 Green space, particularly larger green open space, make a vital contribution to overall guality of life in built up areas.
 It provides a sense of freedom and sanctuary.
-It provides somewhere to relax,to play, to enjoy and learn about nature, to meet with friends, exercise and enjoy good quality air.
+It provides somewhere to relax,to play. to enjoy and learn about nature, to meet with friends, exercise and enjoy good quality air.
 It is a vital shared resource.
 HBC's Policy CS18 requires that all developments are assessed for their impact on existing local services and infrastructure and that, where necessary, new provision of community facilities is made.

 3.84 The existence of good open spaces also improves the biodiversity, positively mitigates flood risk reduction and overall visual attractiveness of the local environment.
 It helps create the distinctive character of an area and a sense of belonging for those who live and work there and for visitors.
 Following a survey of young families at the Limitless event in August 2015 and during the Winter Fair in November 2015 respondents raised the issue of the need for a new play area to the east of the village around Newberries Estate.

-3.85 Radlett has good facilities at Phillimore Recreation Park with visitors from Radlett and further afield.
-However, it is a long walk for those on the east side of the village and contributions from development to support a new play area on the east side of the village are therefore supported.
+3.85 Radlett has good facilities at Phillimore Recreation Ground with visitors from Radlett and further afield.